 Based on socioeconomic and demographic characteristics of the farmworker population in Fresno County, it is likely that many farmworkers reside in the older neighborhoods, such as the City Center East neighborhoods where the median income is \$27,217, and the Columbia/East Early Avenue neighborhood with a median income of \$26,563.
-Further, the Red Beaut Avenue, Duff and Buttonwillow, and Rosewood Estates neighborhoods also have low median incomes, rates of poverty between 34.3 and 40.0 percent, and high proportions of Hispanic households (greater than 90.0 percent of the population), and they are identified by HUD as R/ECAPS.
+Further, the Red Beaut Avenue, Duff and Buttonwillow, and Rosewood Estates neighborhoods also have low median incomes, rates of poverty between 34.3 and 40.0 percent, and high proportions of Hispanic households (greater than 90.0 percent of the population), and they are identified by TCAC/HCDHUD as Areas of High Segregation and PovertyR/ECAPS.